TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cloudcommunicationerror.md

 Note: If you receive a support case with this error, file a Doc bug with case details for us to debug further.

-Error code: CloudCommunicationError
+Error code: CloudCommunicationError<br>
-Error Message: Microsoft Azure Backup encountered an internal error.
+Error Message: Microsoft Azure Backup encountered an internal error.<br>
 Recommended Action: Wait for a few minutes and then try the operation again.
 If the issue persists, please contact Microsoft support.